 11524 Scenic Hills Blvd., Hudson, Florida 34667

-On Florida's Gulf Coast, Gated 55+ Heritage Pines Has a Golf Course, Conservation Areas, 40+ Clubs, an Activities Director and Pastel-Colored Town Homes and Single Family Homes
+On Florida's Gulf Coast, Gated 55+ Heritage Pines Features Pastel-Colored Town Homes and Single Family Homes, a Golf Course, Conservation Areas, 40+ Clubs, an Activities Director and More

-Developed by Lennar and U.S. Homes from 1999 to 2007, the 55+ community of Heritage Pines is in Hudson, a low key town on Florida's central Gulf Coast.
+Developed by Lennar and U.S. Homes from 1999 to 2007, the 55+ community of Heritage Pines is in Hudson, a laid back town on Florida's central Gulf Coast.
 It is less than an hour away from Clearwater and Tampa.

 Spread across rolling hills and peppered with convervation areas, coconut palms and lakes, Heritage Pines has 1,407 single story, attached villas (town homes), single-family homes and estates.
 The villas have 1,300 square feet to more than 1,700 square feet, at least two bedrooms and a garage.
 The single-family homes and estates can have as much as 3,500 square feet with four bedrooms and a three-car garage.
 Many residences have an ample master suite with walk-in closets.
 Exterior colors include soft blue, soft orange, soft tan, soft green and more.
-Golf and conservation views are prevalent.
+Fairway and conservation land views are prevalent.

-Prices begin in the low- to mid-$100,000s.
+Prices begin in the mid-$100,000s.
 Please verify this price with a Realtor as it is bound to change.
 Some resales come furnished.
 Although there is an umbrella community association, villages within Heritage Pines are self-governing.
-Homes can be maintenance-free or owner maintained.
+Homes can be maintenance-free or owner-maintained.